When Darwin met Ianus: dichotomies of expressivity: Introduction

 \subsection{The algebraic approach}

-The complexity of finite-domain CSPs is determined by the `expressive power' of the underlying structure $\sA$, which is encoded in the set $\Pol(\sA)$ of all compatible finitary operations -- the \emph{polymorphism clone} of $\sA$.
+The complexity of finite-domain CSPs is determined by the `expressive power' of the underlying structure~$\sA$, which is encoded in the set $\Pol(\sA)$ of all compatible finitary operations -- the \emph{polymorphism clone} of~$\sA$.
 The study of the computational complexity of CSPs via the polymorphisms they have is what is now understood as the algebraic approach to CSPs, first developed in~\cite{Jeavons,JBK} and unified by~\cite{wonderland}.
-The finite-domain CSP dichotomy now takes the following form: as the only source of NP-completeness for $\CSP(\sA)$ stands the ability of $\sA$ to \emph{pp-construct} EVERYTHING,~i.e.~every finite structure (see~\Cref{sect:modeltheor} for the definition of a pp-construction).
+The finite-domain CSP dichotomy now takes the following form: as the only source of NP-completeness for $\CSP(\sA)$ stands the ability of~$\sA$ to \emph{pp-construct} EVERYTHING,~i.e.~every finite structure (see~\Cref{sect:modeltheor} for the definition of a pp-construction).
 For the purpose of this paper, we call a structure that pp-constructs EVERYTHING \emph{omni-expressive}.
 Every finite structure that lacks this property gives rise to a CSP solvable in polynomial time, and its polymorphism clone satisfies certain symmetries.
 Here, we say that the polymorphism clone $\Pol(\sA)$ of a structure $\sA$ \emph{satisfies} an identity, if the identity is witnessed by operations contained in $\Pol(\sA)$ for all evaluations of their arguments.
-For example, $\Pol(\sA)$ always contains \begin{itemize} \item a $6$-ary polymorphism $s$ witnessing the \emph{$6$-ary Siggers identity}~\cite{Siggers} \item a $4$-ary polymorphism $s$ witnessing the \emph{$4$-ary Siggers identity}~\cite{KearnesMarkovicMcKenzie} \item a $6$-ary polymorphism $o$ witnessing the \emph{Ol\v{s}\'ak identities}~\cite{olsak-idempotent}
+For example, the polymorphism clone of a finite structure that is not omni-expressive always contains \begin{itemize} \item a $6$-ary polymorphism $s$ witnessing the \emph{$6$-ary Siggers identity}~\cite{Siggers}